Reyvin2005/NSCOM01-MP2/README.md

 ## Additional Notes

-- Ensure the audio file is in the correct format or convertible.
+- Ensure the audio file is in the correct format or convertible, do not rename the file format as it will cause errors.
 - Use the provided test cases to verify functionality.
 - For debugging, check the logs for detailed SIP and RTP/RTCP messages.